Want to know more about me, my process, services, and pricing? Read on:

 This is an excellent and affordable choice for experienced authors who are fine-tuning their manuscripts and for authors with limited resources who want to improve their work.
 My service typically includes:

 I love working with writers and helping them discover and navigate their paths to success.
 I offer coaching via telephone, Zoom, Skype, or in person (if possible).
-My rate is $60/hour.
+My rate is $100 for the first hour.
 Discount packages are also available.

 In addition to editing, I offer a wide variety of writing services for authors and business clients.
 These include: